-First, it’s probably a good idea to learn a thing or two about these abominable creatures.
-Mosquito season varies among regions, but it’s generally at its peak in July and August.
-According to the American Mosquito Control Association, a single female mosquito can lay eggs once every three days, and be ultimately responsible for 400 million progeny in a single season — and that’s assuming only 25% of each generation survives.
+First, let’s take a moment to learn a thing or two about these absolute monsters.
+Mosquito season varies among regions, but July and August is generally their favorite time of year to attempt overthrow of the established human-mosquito power dynamic.
+According to the American Mosquito Control Association, a single female mosquito can lay eggs once every three days during the breeding season.
+Sure, that’s a lot, but not that much, right?
+Wrong.
+If only 25% of her progeny survive, she’ll still be responsible for over 400 million new mosquitoes in one season – and we already know mosquitoes are notorious nuisances and disease carriers.

-In addition to causing itchy bumps, mosquitos are notorious disease carriers.
-Malaria isn’t much of an issue in the U.S. these days, but that doesn’t mean it won’t be again.
-Imported diseases such as Zika, West Nile Virus and Eastern Equine Encephalitis infect a few thousand people a year.
-Mosquitos are even worse for pets — thousands of dogs get heartworm from mosquitos every year.
-Sorry, we don’t mean to fear-monger you.
+Imported diseases such as Zika, West Nile Virus and Eastern Equine Encephalitis infect a few thousand people a year, and the little buggers are even worse for your pets, with thousands of dogs contracting heart worm from mosquitoes every year.

 Protecting Your Body